Phase transitions and non-equilibrium relaxation in kinetic models of opinion formation: Introduction

-We focus our attention to a specific class of simple models proposed recently~\cite{Lallouache:2010}, having apparent similarity with kinetic models of wealth exchange~\cite{CC-CCM}.
+We focus our attention to a specific class of models proposed recently~\cite{Lallouache:2010a,Lallouache:2010b}, having apparent similarity with kinetic models of wealth exchange~\cite{CC-CCM}.
 The opinions of individuals are continuous variables in $[-1,1]$ which change due to binary interactions.
-The only parameter in these models is `conviction', which is a measure of how much an individual sticks to its previous opinion while interacting with another.
+The only parameter in these models is `conviction', which is a measure of how much an individual sticks to his/her previous opinion while interacting with another.
 The system of such individuals, or the `society', reaches a state of `consensus' if this parameter stays above a threshold.
 One can also generalise this model~\cite{Sen:2010} by introducing another parameter modeling the `influence' of the other individual.
 This study models the fact that the ability to influence need not be identical to one's conviction.
-When `influence' and `conviction' are identical, one gets the original model~\cite{Lallouache:2010}.
+When `influence' and `conviction' are identical, one gets the original model~\cite{Lallouache:2010a,Lallouache:2010b}.
 The case of `consensus' is an ordered phase (full or partial) while another `disordered' phase exists, characterized by null (or very small) value of individual opinions.

-In this paper, we study some interesting features of the above model~\cite{Lallouache:2010}, and propose some simplifications and variants.
-In particular, using Non-Equilibrium Relaxation (NER) phenomena~\cite{Hinrichsen:2000}, we study the phase transition observed in these models.
-The associated critical exponents are obtained and the scaling relations are verified.
+In this article, we will first review the original model and its generalisation.
+Then we will present some interesting features of the above model~\cite{Lallouache:2010a,Lallouache:2010b}, and propose some simplifications and variants.
+In particular, using Non-Equilibrium Relaxation (NER)~\cite{Hinrichsen:2000}, we study the phase transition observed in these models.
+The associated critical exponents are obtained.
 Further, we propose a simpler variant of the original model to capture the minimum ingredients required to obtain the phase transition.
 Also the effect of global feedback is studied.
-The rest of the paper is organized as follows: in Sec.~\ref{sec:lccc}, after reviewing the original model the results of the NER studies are mentioned.
-In Sec.~\ref{sec:c} we propose a simpler version and some variants and comment on the universality of the results.
+The paper is organized as follows: In Sec.~\ref{sec:lccc} and Sec.~\ref{sec:2} we will discuss the original model and two of its variants.
+In Sec.~\ref{sec:3}, we discuss the general results, and the non-equilibrium relaxation in Sec.~\ref{sec:ner}.
+Next, we discuss a generalized model in Sec.~\ref{sec:Sen}, a map in Sec.~\ref{sec:map} and also introduce a new model in Sec.~\ref{sec:new}.
 We conclude with a summary and discussions of our main results in Sec.~\ref{sec:sum}.